 The best time to visit is the summer months when the weather is warmer, and it rains less.
 On the North-West Coast of Tasmania, Stanley is a 1-hour drive from Devonport and 45 minutes from the Tarkine Drive.

-I hope the above list helps with building your kid friendly Tasmania holiday.
-If you find yourself with more time, then some of the other things to do in Tasmania with kids that receive positive reviews are as follows:
+I hope the above list helps with building your Tasmania family holiday itinerary.
+If you have more time you can find more suggestions below of other things to do in Tasmania with kids.

 - Swim in the Bay of Fires Conservation Area